temetvince/alaankwa/README.md

 * X3LU Egosoft Forum: https://forum.egosoft.com/viewtopic.php?f=94&t=441825

 ## Important
-* You MUST read the Installation section or your install probably won't work.
-I've kept it brief, you can ignore literally every thing else in this document if you desire.
+* You MUST read the Installation section or your install probably won't work
 * If you notice slowdowns, disable Improved Escort Behavior in 'x3 terran conflict/addon/t/9979-L044.xml'
 * Some other settings can be changed in 'x3 terran conflict/addon/t/9979-L044.xml'